Nyerguds/MobiusMapEditor/MANUAL.md

 ### Randomizable tiles

-In Red Alert's Interior theater, the editor unlocks access to an unused game feature, namely, the ability to use the random alternates that exist in most of the Interior theater's 1x1 tile types.
+In Red Alert's Interior theater, the editor unlocks access to an unused game feature, namely, the ability to use the alternate versions that exist in most of the Interior theater's 1x1 tile types.
 None of the original game maps ever use these alternates, but both the original game and the remaster can perfectly show them if they are present in maps.

 On the preview window, such tiles will be indicated with a light blue grid drawn over them.
 When you have such a tile type selected, placing down a tile will randomly place one of the available tiles.
 Of course, just as with any other tile, you can right-click on the map (or left-click on the preview window) to select a specific tile to place, which will disable the randomizing feature.
 Right-clicking in the preview window will remove the specifically-selected cell and re-enable the randomization.